formkit/docs-content/inputs/dropdown.md

 ## Selection appearance

-The dropdown input allows you to customize the look and feel of the selected option.
+The dropdown input allows you to customize the look and feel of the selected option(s).

 ### Selection appearance prop